Since 2002

 HIPAA Compliance Services for Boston Healthcare Organizations

 Boston covered entities and business associates start with a scoped risk analysis.
-Before any work begins, you'll have a clear picture of your compliance gaps, remediation priorities, and what a full engagement will cost.
+Before any work begins, you'll have a clear picture of your compliance gaps, remediation priorities, and what a full project will cost.

 Risk analysis under 45 CFR § 164.308(a)(1) with documented findings

-Policies, procedures, and BAA inventory tailored to your workflows
+Policies, procedures, and BAA inventory built around your workflows

 Massachusetts c.
-93H and HIPAA alignment — 30-day state breach notification requirement
+93H and HIPAA alignment: 30-day state breach notification requirement

 Incident response planning and OCR audit preparation